Psalm 94 – The LORD, My Defense

 That You may give him rest from the days of adversity,

 Until the pit is dug for the wicked.

 For the LORD will not cast off His people,

 And all the upright in heart will follow it.

 a.
-Blessed is the man who You instruct: Perhaps the senseless and fools will never listen to God, but His people must.
-He will instruct and teach them from His Word (out of Your law).
+Blessed is the man whom You instruct: Perhaps the senseless and fools will never listen to God, but His people must.
+He will instruct and teach them from His word (out of Your law).

 i.
 “Here it is the pupil speaking, not the teacher, and the words are a triumph of faith: a positive reaction to present trouble.”
 (Kidner)

 ii.
 “All the chastening in the world, without divine teaching, will never make a man blessed; that man that finds correction attended with instruction, and lashing with lessoning, is a happy man.”
 (Brooks, cited in Spurgeon)